A Life Worthy of Our Breath

 Tippett: Let’s set the story straight here.

-Vuong: You don’t wake up one morning and start reading books.
+Vuong: [laughs] You don’t wake up one morning and start reading books.
 It’s a slow, arduous task.
-So I started — I went to ESL; I went through the American education system, for better, for worse.
+So I started — I went to ESL; I went through the American education system, for better or for worse.
 And I was able to read, but my fluid, chapter-book reading, where I could just sit down and read a book, didn’t happen till I was 11.
-But I was able to pick out words here and there.
+But I was able to pick out words, here and there.
 It was much delayed.

 Tippett: Was there a moment where you can look back and where you started to feel in your body the power of words, which you now work with?